harness-community/python-pipeline-samples/docs/build.md

 To develop more understanding on Connectors [check out the docs here](overview.md)

+Go the Infrastructure settings of stage and click on `Hosted by Harness`.

 Then go to Execution (In this step we are going to compile the code)
 #### Code Compilation